-1.1 Best practices have been a long standing modality of knowledge generation and sharing by UN-Habitat, and grew in focus during Habitat II in 1996, and the establishment of the Dubai International Award the year before in 1995.
-The 11th round of the Dubai Award this year marks the 21th anniversary of collaboration between Dubai Municipality and UN-Habitat in generating best practices through the Award system.
-Since 1995, more than 4,300 initiatives, which document various ways of solving economic, social and environmental issues, from more than 150 countries, have been compiled and disseminated through the best practices database hosted by UN-Habitat.
+1.1 Best practices have been a long-standing modality of knowledge generation and sharing by UN-Habitat, and grew in focus during Habitat II in 1996, and the establishment of the Dubai International Award the year before in 1995.
+The 11th round of the Dubai Award, about to be completed with the upcoming Award Ceremony in Dubai (April-May 2018), marks 22 years of collaboration between Dubai Municipality and UN-Habitat in generating best practices through the Award system.
+Since 1995, more than 5,000 initiatives, which document various ways of solving economic, social and environmental issues, from more than 150 countries, have been compiled and disseminated through the best practices database hosted by UN-Habitat.